 Spectroscopy

 Broadly, our group develops and uses new single molecule spectroscopic techniques to study the spectral dynamics and many-body physics in nanoscale emitters.
 Recent research has focused on the higher-order multiexciton dynamics in colloidal quantum dots and spectral coherence measurements of single colloidal quantum dots and quantum emitters in 2D van der Waals materials.
-Ongoing efforts further include translation of single molecule spectroscopy into the short-wave infrared using superconducting nanowire single photon detectors (SNSPDs) and the study of exciton transport in J aggregates.
-Together, these studies inform materials development and their applications in optoelectronics and optical contrast agents in biological imaging.
+The Bawendi group combines synthetic and spectroscopic expertise to investigate the fundamental properties of a variety of nanoscale emitters.

 Optoelectronic Devices